What is it?

 When Does Repayment Begin?

 Repayment of a Direct Consolidation Loan begins immediately upon disbursement of the loan.
-(Your first payment will be due within 60 days) We recommend that you use all your 6 month grace period before you apply for consolidation.
+(Your first payment will be due within 60 days).
+We recommend that you use all your 6 month grace period before you start the repayment of your loan consolidation loan.
+You can indicate this on your loan consolidation application.

 What if I have trouble repaying the loan?